Research-based knowledge to combat sexual harassment and bullying among children and young people

-This project will develop a Nordic network for mapping how Nordic municipalities counteract sexual harassment in the health sector.
-The comparative work will result in a booklet on how to work pro-active to counteract sexual harassments.
+This project developed a Nordic network that mapped how Nordic municipalities counteract sexual harassment in the health sector.
+The comparative work resulted in a booklet on how to work pro-active to counteract sexual harassments.

-The results will be presented in conjunction with a Nordic conference.
-It will also be available in the different municipalities.
+The results were presented in conjunction with a Nordic digital conference, and were also made available in the different municipalities.